DevJunghun/DevJunghun/README.md

 <div>
   💻 I graduated from the College of Computer Science at Kookmin University.

+  📈 I'm interested in Data Analysis.
-  📃 I'm interested in Natural Language Processing.
+  📃 I'm interested in Natural Language Processing **(Text Classification, Language Model)**.
   🤖 I'm interested in Machine Learning.

 </div>